Roy's Motel & Café, Amboy, California

 Color TV!
 Oh, the good old times!

-The Colorado River near Laughlin (not on Route 66)
+The Colorado River near Laughlin (not on Route 66, but it was a nice detour)

-Roy's Motel and Café and Mike, running the Café Shop
+Amboy with the legendary Roy's Motel and Café (Mike, running the Café Shop)

-since I heard about the Route 66, this spot was always in my mind
+since I've heard about the Route 66, this spot was always in my mind, now I'm here!

 an icon of the Route 66